“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 “...tutors are very supportive and you’re not just a student ID number, at this university you are an individual with a name.”

 Back to menu

 University of Bolton

 To be confirmed

-If you’re looking to pursue a psychology-related career or further professional training in psychology and your first degree is not a psychology degree, but in an area related to psychology, the University of Bolton's highly regarded conversion course is ideal.
-Maybe you’re considering a future in educational, occupational or clinical psychology, but don’t have enough credits in psychology at undergraduate level.
-Or perhaps your psychology degree didn’t come with eligibility for the Graduate Basis for Chartership of the British Psychological Society.
+If you're looking to pursue a psychology-related career or further professional training in psychology and your first degree is not a psychology degree, but in an area related to psychology, the University of Bolton's highly regarded conversion course is ideal.
+Maybe you're considering a future in educational, occupational or clinical psychology, but don't have enough credits in psychology at the undergraduate level.
+Or perhaps your psychology degree didn't come with eligibility for the Graduate Basis for Chartership of the British Psychological Society.
 Either way, this course is a great solution as the first step towards your career as a psychologist.

-The programme modules cover specific areas of psychology equivalent to those in the British Psychological Society‘s qualification exam, and will give you an opportunity to achieve a firm grounding in psychological theories, approaches and research methods.
+The programme modules cover specific areas of psychology equivalent to those in the British Psychological Society's qualification exam and will give you an opportunity to achieve a firm understanding of psychological theories, approaches and research methods.